turingschool/mod-0-curriculum/session1/index.md

 subheading: Success at Turing, Files, Directories, Paths, Terminal
 ---

-### Goals
+### Learning Goals

-By the end of this session, you will be able to:
-  - plan and build a calendar that leads to successful outcomes
+- Use the Driver-Navigator technique to collaborate
+- Screenshare work in a Breakout Room
-  - notate file paths from diagrams
+- Notate file paths from diagrams
-  - navigate through directories from the command line
+- Navigate through directories from the command line
-  - make and remove files and directories from the command line
+- Make and remove files and directories from the command line

 ### Agenda

-  - Intro + Housekeeping
+- Introduction to Mod 0
-  - Success @ Turing
+- Success at Turing
 - Files, Directories + Paths
-  - Terminal + Command Line
+- Terminal, Command Line
-  - Closing + Homework Preview
+- Closing Announcements

 ### Materials

 - Quiet Space
 - Notebook
 - Writing instrument
 - Laptop
 - Headphones & mic

 ### Introductions

-- Instructor intros
+- Instructor Instroductions
 - Follow along by clicking the lesson plan in Slack

-## Housekeeping and Follow-ups
+## Housekeeping

 * Change display name in Zoom by clicking the **Participants** menu and choosing **Rename**.
 Make sure to match the following format:
-  - Color Status 🟢 🟡 🟠 🔴
-    - To open the Emoji menu on Mac, click in any text field and press `CONTROL + COMMAND + SPACE`
-    - Search for `Green`, `Yellow`, `Orange`, or `Red` to pick the appropriate color based on your current status
+  - Program (FE or BE)
   - First name
   - Last initial
   - Pronouns
-  - Program (FE or BE)
-  - Example: 🟡 Kaitlyn V (she/her, FE)
+  _- Example: FE - Kaitlyn V (she/her)_
 * Sessions will be recorded and posted in Slack
-* No computer yet?
-Don't fret for today.
-If you don't have a mac, please reach out to me!
-(Kaitlyn Van Gorkom or @kvg)

 Other things to note as we go through Mod 0: